 Although it’s fairly clear that potato salad is potato salad and pasta salad is pasta salad, it’s always a good idea to label your dishes.
 Listing ingredients (and even the brands of the ingredients) is a very good way to keep your guests safe.
 Whether or not it was prepared near allergens is also a helpful tip.

 I plan on using small toothpicks with cute flags that label each dish.
-For larger parties, having a small card that lists the ingredients and cooking conditions near the dish itself is a welcomed site for anyone with food allergies or intolerances.
+For larger parties, having a small card that lists the ingredients and cooking conditions near the dish itself is a welcomed sight for anyone with food allergies or intolerances.

 Keeping grill clean/food separated